 - Boil an omelette in a Ziploc bag

 #6 Pee before bed.
-You always want to empty your bladder because if it’s full as you sleep your body is spending energy to keep your urine warm.
+You always want to empty your bladder because if it’s full as you sleep, your body is spending energy to keep your urine warm.

 #9 Start a fire.
 If you’re setting up a campsite for the night, collect lots of firewood while it’s still light outside.
 Then as the temperature drops, burn a fire as long as you can to warm up before bed.

 That’s a wrap!
 Now you know what important gear to bring for your next winter hiking adventure or a snowball fight with the kids.
-If you enjoyed this article, be sure to also check out our Outdoor Survival Guide For Every Adventure – where you’ll learn all the key skills you need to tackle just about any outdoorsy experience.
+If you enjoyed this article, be sure also to check out our Outdoor Survival Guide For Every Adventure – where you’ll learn all the key skills you need to tackle just about any outdoorsy experience.